-In accordance with Government Auditing Standards, we have also issued our report dated June 5, 2023, on our consideration of the Jefferson Parish Finance Authority's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated May 24, 2024 on our consideration of the Jefferson Parish Finance Authority's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Jefferson Parish Finance Authority's internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Jefferson Parish Finance Authority's internal control over financial control over financial reporting and compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Jefferson Parish Finance Authority's internal control over financial reporting and compliance

-Camietor & Co.
+Camietri & Co.

-Camnetar & Co., CPAs a professional accounting corporation
+Camnetar & Co.
+CPAs a professional accounting corporation

+Gretna, Louisiana May 24, 2024

-Gretna, Louisiana June 5, 2023 MANAGEMENT'S DISCUSSION AND ANALYSIS
+MANAGEMENT'S DISCUSSION AND ANALYSIS